h43z/writeups/0922-intigriti.md

   }
 </script>
 ```
-If we check the console we will see the `hello!`.
+If we check the console we will see the `hello!` printed.
 This comes directly from the
 default case of the switch we wanted to get at.
 That also means we successfully tricked
-the
+the if clause.
 ```
 if (e.source !== document.querySelector('#ball').contentWindow){
   e.stopImmediatePropagation();
 }
 ```
-and got until there
+and got until here

 ```
 addEventListener('message', e => {